 4. We react to our perceptions of a situation

 Sometimes we misunderstand what happened, or fail to appreciate another’s point of view.
 Be receptive to your partner’s feelings and allow them to explain their understanding.
 Again, use ‘I feel’, and avoid turning the discussion into a personal attack on your partner.

 5. Listen to what your partner has to say

 Demonstrate that you are hearing them and processing their words by maintaining eye contact, providing them with your attention and repeating back to them when they said to clarify your understanding.
 This may look something like ‘So what you’re saying to me is…’.
 You’ll find it far easier to communicate if both of you can respect each other by hearing what the other has to say.

+It can be difficult to break the habit of turning a discussion into an argument.
 If you feel your discussion is turning into an argument, or that accusations are surfacing, or you feel uncomfortable, it may be time to end the discussion.
 Again, be respectful, use ‘I feel’ and try to end on a positive note.
 Try to stick to safe topics until both you and your partner are ready to try again.

 If you and your partner are having communication issues make the time and come see one of our counsellors.
-Click on the meet our team/make an appointment tabs to find out more.